-Reported Jalen Ramsey Trade Had Twitter Reminding Everyone He’s Not NFL’s Best CB
+NESN

 Jalen Ramsey.

-The cornerback reportedly was traded to the Rams from the Jacksonville Jaguars for two first-round picks.
+The cornerback was traded to the Rams from the Jacksonville Jaguars for two first-round picks.
 But it wasn’t the trade news that sent Twitter into an uproar.
 It was ESPN’s Adam Schefter’s tweet that called Ramsey “the best CB in the game.”

 So naturally, Twitter was quick to come to New England Patriots cornerback Stephon Gilmore’s defense, who many believe is the NFL’s best corner.